msalemor/wsl-rust-gtk-desktop-apps/README.md

 ### General Information

 Glade is a tool used to generate GTK inferaces.
 Glade generates XML describing the interface.
 More informaciton can be found [here](https://glade.gnome.org/).
+Learning to develop these interfaces is also outside the scope of this guide.

 ## Sample GTK app with Glade